 - integration with zoom might be helpful

 This same group functionality might also be useful for the board of SSAI which currently uses basecamp to do this.

 Also, of less importance, we currently spend money on conference agencies to setup online presence (currently https://ssai2022.com) of our biennial conferences which are quite simple and would do well to be under the main domain, both to save costs but also just because it would drive traffic through the main site and from a UX perspective makes more sense to not have multiple domains.

 We may want to develop e-learning modules down the line, but that is not an immediate focus and we do not currently need to set up proper e-learning courses nor any woocommerce or pay solution.

-The functionality part is no doubt the bigger backend challenge.
+The member functionality part is no doubt the bigger backend challenge.
 I have tested the waters on a test copy of our site with the buddyboss platform plugin (for forums and social messaging), coupled with a user access plugin like memberpress.
 I have been leaning toward learndash for its easy integration with those for MCQs and potential elearning.
 Those are my thoughts so far.